 - Shiroudvartana helps in alleviating kaphadosha.
-Rasnadi choorna mainly contains drugs with chakshushya andkaphahara property.
+Rasnadi choorna mainly contains drugs with chakshushya and kaphahara property.
 It improves blood circulation and enhances the drug absorption. - ShiroAbyanga helps in indriyatarpana (nourishes the sense organs) and improves the vision. - Nasya with anutaila helps in cleansing of srotas and prevent the accumulation of kaphadosha and thus nourishes the eye. - Shirodhara with Ksheerabalataila.
-Dhara produces a constant pressure and vibration which is amplified by hollow sinus present

-- in the frontal bone.
+Dhara produces a constant pressure and vibration which is amplified by hollow sinus present in the frontal bone.
 The penetration is through the follicular pores to the follicles and then to the dermis via sebaceous glands.
 It normalizes the function of thalamus and forebrain which brings the amount of serotonin and catecolamines.
-It stimulates pineal gland which produces the hormone melatonin which regulates the wake and sleep cycle11. - Tarpana with patoladighrita which is indicated in timira and naktandya.
+It stimulates pineal gland which produces the hormone melatonin which regulates the wake and sleep cycle.

+- Tarpana with patoladighrita which is indicated in timira and naktandya.
 Ghrita possess the quality to penetrate to deeper channels in the body.
 In tarpana the tissue contact time and bioavailability is more.
-The lipophilic nature of ghrita helps to reach to the target organ and finally reaches the cell because of presence of lipids in cell membrane.
+The lipophilic nature of ghrita helps to reach to the target organ and finally reaches the cell because of presence of lipids in cell membrane. - Putapaka helps to facilitate the absorption of ghrita after tarpana.